gvwilson/thirdbit/src/fiction/makers-return/index.md

 It wasn't her fault that the Operators had kidnapped her and tried to hand her over to the bots in Heck.
-(But the sidelong looks when she went into town told her exactly who was thinking that there had to have been a reason.)
+(But the sidelong looks when she went into town told her how many people though there must have been some kind of reason.)
 It wasn't her fault that Special Leaf had died.
 (But he wouldn't have been injured if she hadn't lost control, and no matter what Doc Whinny and Mayor Lupus and everyone said,